MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/reevaluate-actual-budget-association.md

 **_Applies to:_** _Lite deployment - deal to proforma invoicing._

+This article explains how to re-evaluate cost actual to budget association.

-Project cost actuals which are created against the project will go through the approval process and would be available under **Actuals** tab.
-Actuals tab can be added to project page, from the **Related** entities.
+Project cost actuals, which are created against the project, go through the approval process and are available under **Actuals** tab.
+The **Actuals** tab can be added to the project page using **Related** entities.

-Actuals are also available under **Sales** in the left navigation, change the area to **Sales**, under Transactions in the left navigation, select **Actuals** to see
-**Active Actuals** view.
-Filter by the **ProjectID** and add the project name you are interested to see all actuals of a particular project.
+Actuals are also available under **Sales** in the left navigation.
+Change the area to **Sales** and select **Transactions** in the left navigation, and then select **Actuals** to see the **Active Actuals** view.
+Filter by the **ProjectID**, and add the project name you are interested in to see all actuals for the project.

-Once a project budget is created and approved as per, [budget creation](create-delete-project-budget.md) and [budget approval](project-budget-status-mgmt.md), project cost actuals would be attempted to be matched against the approved budget lines.
-Matching of an actual to a budget line would follow the [budget line match priority](budget-line-match-priority.md).
+Once a project budget is created and approved using either, [budget creation](create-delete-project-budget.md) and [budget approval](project-budget-status-mgmt.md), project cost actuals are matched against the approved budget lines.
+Matching actuals to a budget lines follows the [budget line match priority](budget-line-match-priority.md).

-The budget line to which the project cost actual is matched is available in the **Actuals** page under the tab **Budget Associations**.
+The budget line to which the project cost actual is matched is available in the **Actuals** page on the **Budget Associations** tab.

-## How to re-evaluate cost actuals to budget association?
+## How to re-evaluate cost actuals to budget association

+To re-evaluate cost actuals to budget association, follow these steps.

-1. In **Actuals** list page, in **Active Actuals** view, select the cost actuals you wish to re-evaluate.
-2. **Re-evaluate Budget association** ribbon action would appear on the top of the page.
+1. On the **Actuals** list page, in the **Active Actuals** view, select the cost actuals you want to re-evaluate.
+The **Re-evaluate Budget association** ribbon action appears on the top of the page.
-3. Click **Re-evaluate Budget association**, the actual would be scheduled for re-evaluation.
-4. Other option is to click on cost actual, **Re-evaluate Budget association** ribbon action would be available, if clicked would also schedule the actual for re-evaluation.
+1. Select **Re-evaluate Budget association**, the actual would be scheduled for re-evaluation.
+Another option is to select a cost actual, then the **Re-evaluate Budget association** ribbon action is available, also schedules the actual for re-evaluation.

-5. Cost actual to budget matching periodic job would pick the actual for evaluation.
+The cost actual to budget matching periodic job then picks up the actual for evaluation.
 This job runs for every 5 mins, as a default configuration.
-6. To check the status, click on the cost actual, under **General** tab, two fields **Budget Evaluation Status** and **Budget Evaluation Result** will have the status.
+To check the status, select the cost actual, then select the **General** tab.
+The **Budget Evaluation Status** and the **Budget Evaluation Result** fields show the status.

-7. If a cost actual is associated to a budget line it is available in **Budget Associations** tab.
+If a cost actual is associated to a budget line, it is available in **Budget Associations** tab.

 The following table explains how to interpret the status of the re-evaluate action.